 A hernia is a defect or a hole in the muscle layer of the abdominal wall.
-In umbilical hernias, this hole is under the belly button.
+In an umbilical hernia, which is sometimes called a belly button hernia, this hole is under the belly button.
 Everyone is born with a natural hole in the muscle layer at the belly button because this is where the umbilical cord entered the body.
 After birth, the cord falls off and the hole in the muscle layer gradually closes down.
 This process of closure usually is completed in the first week of life, but may take up to 3 years to happen.

 Why does a hernia bulge?

 If a loop of intestine (or some other organ or tissue from inside the abdomen) slides out through the hole in the muscle layer, then a bulge will be noticeable under the skin.
 Things that cause the child to strain (crying, having a bowel movement, coughing, etc.) will often cause the hernia to pop out.
-Once the child relaxes, the hernia can usually be pushed back in (what we call a reducible hernia) although many hernias pop right back out again.
+Once the child relaxes, the hernia can usually be pushed back in (this is called a "reducible hernia") although many hernias pop right back out again.